 Some examples of active transport include:

-Interesting fact: there are two types of active transport - primary active transport being used by energy called ATP, and secondary that uses electrochemical ions.
+There are two types of active transport - primary active transport being used by energy called ATP, and secondary that uses electrochemical ions

 Plants also require active transport systems which are mainly involved in the transport of materials.
 This happens through the root hair cells underground, and transports water, minerals, and nutrients that are then delivered around the rest of the plant.